TheRealKaup/TheRealKaup/README.md

 6. It can probably be more optimized and fast, but it is generally resource cheap, especially regarding CPU usage.
 7. Game development with KTech can be done completely with a terminal by using a terminal text editor (like Vim), the TextureCreator program and a C++ compiler accessible from a terminal.
 8. I started developing KTech in March 2022.
 I had many breaks, sometimes as long as a month.
 At the times development was more consistent, it was very slow and usually got a couple of hours per week.
 Whatsoever, this is the biggest programming project I have ever had.
-9. In today's world, it is common for new games to release after most of their development resources were invested into graphics, instead of the game experience itself.
-This phenomenon usually causes games to not be as good as expected by the players.
-KTech solves this issue by implementing old and primitive graphics that are easy to use, look fine and can't become a huge and complex process in development.
-10. I will hopefully release KTech as open source somewhen in July.

 ### This is how a very simple game made with KTech can look:
 ![KTech Small Game](ktechsmallgame.png)